lightmetrica/lightmetrica-v3/doc/component.rst

 ===========================

-A component can be used as a singleton, and our framework implemented globally-accessible yet extensible features using component as singleton (see Subsystem section for detail).
+A component can be used as a singleton, and our framework implemented globally-accessible yet extensible features using component as singleton.
 For convenience, we provide :cpp:class:`lm::comp::detail::ContextInstance` class to make any component interface a singleton.